vEnhance/1802/src/antigrad.typ

 Okay, so I bet you're all wondering now, "how can I tell if the question is impossible?".

-Well, one strategy would just be to run the *recipe I showed you and see if it works out*.
+Well, one strategy would just be to *run the recipe I showed you and see if it works out*.

 - If you find a function $f$ that works, great.
 - If you run into a contradiction, well, now you know it's impossible.

 But that's a lot of work.
-And yes, there's a shortcut.
+We'd like a shortcut, and there is one.

 The idea is that for functions (for which the partial derivatives are continuous), the _partial derivatives_ commute.